ozyo/stb_proteinart/domain-twist/README.md

 This script calculates the Twist angle between transmembrane domain and the extracellular domain of ligand-gated ion channels.
 As long as two domains are aligned on z compoment of the principal axes in theory it should work.
+Note ligand-gated ion channels I work with has 5 subunits.
+Script works with 5 chains for now.

 Run the script with ./twist.sh but do modify the arguments with your own inputs in the following order: